Immortelle, Helichrysum Essential Oil: A Powerful Combination of Healing, Nourishment and Anti-Aging In One

 According to a 2008 study in the journal Methods in Molecular Medicine, the use of H. italicum essential oil effectively reduced antibiotic treatment for multi-drug resistant bacteria.

-As a result, immortelle can fight off bacteria on the skin and prevent breakouts without drying or irritation.
+As a result, immortelle can fight off bacteria on the skin and could help prevent breakouts without drying or irritation.

-With its combination of anti-inflammatory, antimicrobial, antioxidant and antiallergenic properties, immortelle is a powerful anti-ager.
+With its combination of anti-inflammatory, antimicrobial, antioxidant and antiallergenic properties, immortelle is a powerful support for graceful aging.

 Research shows immortelle in essential oil form, may also contain fatty acids, which are thought to be by-products of the distillation process.
 Essential fatty acids are necessary for healthy skin function, and strengthen the skin barrier, reduce inflammation and hyperpigmentation and restore moisture.

 Well-known for its wound-healing properties, immortelle can help speed up healing of acne or scars.

 With all of its amazing skin care benefits, immortelle is a great addition to your skin care routine whether you’re looking to clear up breakouts, heal damage or restore your skin’s natural radiance.

 Used as both an essential oil and hydrosol, you can find immortelle in these products: